oceantracker/oceantracker/_todo.md

 3. restructure particle ID buffers?
 1. restructure  particle method find_those_in_range_of_values()?
 2. 1. sture feilds by triangles for faster interp? afterf asyc reader?
+3. are results of random slighly dif when threaded?

 ## New additions